imse440/imse440.github.io/docs/source/schedule.rst

    * - Week
      - Topics
    * - 1
-     - `Course introduction <https://imse440.github.io/lectures/course-intro/>`_, Introduction to Python
+     - Course introduction, Introduction to Python
    * - 2
-     - Introduction to data analysis in Python
+     - Introduction to data analysis and visualization in Python
    * - 3
-     - Introduction to data analysis and visualization in Python
+     - Simple linear regression, parameter estimation
    * - 4
-     - Simple linear regression, parameter estimation
+     - Assessing the accuracy of the parameter estimates
    * - 5
-     - Assessing the accuracy of the parameter estimates
+     - Assessing the accuracy of the model
    * - 6
-     - Assessing the accuracy of the model
+     - Confidence and prediction intervals
    * - 7
-     - Confidence and prediction intervals, introduction to multiple linear regression
+     - Introduction to multiple linear regression
    * - 8
      - Interactions, categorical predictors
    * - 9